 Clear structure and flow – Order points logically & link ideas within and between paragraphs

-For more detailed information and examples of appropriate academic writing please see Achieve@Uni Writing at university
+For more detailed information and examples of appropriate academic writing please see Achieve@Uni The process of writing

 Planning and writing a psychology essay requires these five steps.
 The steps may need to be repeated as you edit your essay.